New Scottsbluff Pizzeria opens its doors

 Scarpinos had a busy first week of business, and the Rask’s say they’ll be open seven days a week and will provide catering as well.

-Hours of operation are Sunday through Thursday from 11 a.m. to 9 p.m., and Friday and Saturday they will be open from 11 a.m. to 1 a.m.
-People can place their orders for delivery or in person pickup by calling 308-575-1625.
+Hours of operation are Monday through Sunday from 11 a.m. to 9 p.m.
+People can place their orders for delivery or carry-out by calling 308-575-1625.